civitz/civitz.github.io/_posts/2021-11-14-benchmark-with-jmh.md

 I was reviewing a piece of code for a template renderer lately, and noticed something was a little bit off.
 A template renderer is used to make personalized documents given a fixed text (the template) and a set of parameters.

-For example: if we want to send postcards to 1000 friends, and the text is the same a part from the name we can make one template text with a placeholder text in it in place of the name.
+For example: if we want to send postcards to 1000 friends, and the text is the same a part from the name we can make a template with a placeholder text in it in place of the name.
 The template's placeholders usually follow a convention, for example if we want to make personalized documents with `Hello name` inside, where `name` is changed for every person we want to send this document, then the template will be something like `Hello [name], ...`

 A template renderer is an algorithm which takes a template (a string with token or placeholders) and some parameters (a map of string to string) and returns a rendered text (also a string).
 In the rendered text the algorithm:
 - replaces every matched placeholder with the parameters value (e.g. every occurrence of `[name]` with `John`)